mertall/mertall/_pages/about.md

 I was a AI Developer at VMware given an opportunity with [Abhishek Purushothama](https://www.linkedin.com/in/abhishekpurushothama/) utilizing CoreNLP, Spacy, NLTK, BERT, and SQUAD2.0 to develop a business centric Question Answer Bot (NDA).

-For a detailed list of my research experiences please send me an email at mridulsarkarr at gmail dot com.
+A page detailing all of my [work](https://mertall.github.io/mertall//cv/).

 ---
 ### My journey